Abdullah-coder2013/Quran/README.md

 ## Anouncements 📢

-The active github pages *will not* be updated.
+The active github pages **will not** be updated.
 The website has switched to cloudflare pages and will be updated insh'allah.

 Active website is available at: https://read-quran.pages.dev/
 ## About

-This is a website of reading the Quran.
+This is a website of reading the Quran page by page and surah by surah.
+It is not just any Quran app, it is like reading the book digitaly.
+I had this idea when I was looking for Quran apps like this one.
+Unfortunately I couldn't find any, so I thought: "Maybe I can make one" And then, the development started.

 ## Contribute